This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Select CSV file.

-Figure 1.27 Importing Data from a CSV File
+Figure 1.26 Importing Data from a CSV File

 4.

-(Appears only if the data table contains a source script) Click Empty Script.
+(Appears only if the data table contains a source script.)
+Click Empty Script.

 5.

-Paste a script such as this one:
+Paste a script, such as the following example.

 Open(